-The following table shows, as of December 31, 2018, aggregated information for the Corporation's compensation plans under which equity securities of the Corporation are authorized for issuance from treasury.
-As of December 31, 2018, 155,587,091 Common Shares were issued and outstanding.
+The following table shows, as of December 31, 2019, aggregated information for the Corporation's compensation plans under which equity securities of the Corporation are authorized for issuance from treasury.
+As of December 31, 2019, the Corporation had 157,478,312 Common Shares issued and outstanding.

-Plan Category Number of Common Shares to be Issued Upon Exercise of Outstanding Options or RSUs (#) and (% of the issued and outstanding Common Shares (4)) Weighted Average Exercise Price of Outstanding Options (\$) Number of Common Shares Remaining Available for Future Issuance Under the Equity Compensation Plans (#) and (% of the issued and outstanding Common Shares (4)) Equity Compensation Plans of the Corporation approved by the Shareholders: Employee Share Purchase Plan(1) N/A N/A 777,935 (or 0.5%) Restricted Share Unit Plan (2) 848,759 (or 0.5%) N/A 2,262,983 (or 1.5%) Stock Option Plan (3) 4,090,696 (or 2.6%) 14.63 3,688,659 (or 2.4%) Equity Compensation Plans of the Corporation not approved by the Shareholders N/A N/A N/A Total: 4,939,455 (or 3.1%) 14.63 6,729,577 (or 4.3%)
+Plan Category Number of Common Shares to be Issued Upon Exercise of Outstanding Options, DSUs or RSUs (#) and (% of the issued and outstanding Common Shares (5)) Weighted Average Exercise Price of Outstanding Options (\$) Number of Common Shares Remaining Available for Future Issuance Under the Equity Compensation Plans (#) and (% of the issued and outstanding Common Shares (5)) Equity Compensation Plans of the Corporation approved by the Shareholders: Employee Share Purchase Plan(1) N/A N/A 787,392 (or 0.5%) Deferred Share Unit Plan (2) 325,207 (or 0.2%) N/A 462,185 (or 0.3%) Restricted Share Unit Plan (3) 1,190,038 (or 0.8%) N/A 1,959,528 (or 1.2%) Stock Option Plan (4) 3,867,566 (or 2.5%) 14.31 4,006,350 (or 2.5%) Equity Compensation Plans of the Corporation not approved by the Shareholders N/A N/A N/A Total: 5,382,811 (or 3.4%) 14.31 7,215,455 (or 4.6%)

 - (1) The aggregate number of Common Shares issuable under the Employee Share Purchase Plan shall not exceed 0.5% of the issued and outstanding Common Shares.
 Pursuant to the terms of the Employee Share Purchase Plan, Common Shares are issued on a quarterly basis at the weighted average closing price for the five (5) consecutive trading days prior to the end of each applicable financial quarter of the Corporation or to be purchased on the TSX at market price.
-Accordingly, no exercise right is applicable to this plan. - (2) The aggregate number of Common Shares issuable under the Restricted Share Unit Plan shall not exceed 2% of the issued and outstanding Common Shares.
-Pursuant to the terms of the Restricted Share Unit Plan, RSUs have a three-year vesting period and provides the right to receive a payment in the form of Common Shares, cash or a combination of Common Shares and in cash.
-The weighted average exercise price for RSUs is not applicable, given that the RSU settlement date is based on the closing market price of the Common Shares of the Corporation traded on the TSX on the day prior to the settlement date. - (3) The aggregate number of Common Shares to be delivered upon the exercise of all options granted under the Stock Option Plan shall not exceed 5% of the issued and outstanding Common Shares at the time of granting options (on a non-diluted basis). - (4) Percentages are rounded to the nearest decimal.
+Accordingly, no exercise right is applicable to this plan. - (2) The aggregate number of Common Shares issuable under the DSU Plan shall not exceed 0.5% of the issued and outstanding Common Shares.
+Unless otherwise decided by the Board of Directors, DSUs vest on the day prior to the next annual meeting of Shareholders following such grant and DSUs entitle the right to receive a payment in the form of Common Shares, cash or a combination of Common Shares and in cash.
+The weighted average exercise price for DSUs is not applicable, given that the DSU settlement value is based on the closing market price of the Common Shares of the Corporation traded on the TSX on the day prior to the settlement date.
+Settlement of DSUs is subject to withholding taxes. - (3) The aggregate number of Common Shares issuable under the RSU Plan shall not exceed 2% of the issued and outstanding Common Shares.
+Unless otherwise decided by the Board of Directors, RSUs have a three-year vesting period and RSUs provide the right to receive a payment in the form of Common Shares, cash or a combination of Common Shares and in cash.
+The weighted average exercise price for RSUs is not applicable, given that the RSU settlement value is based on the closing market price of the Common Shares of the Corporation traded on the TSX on the day prior to the settlement date.
+Settlement of RSUs is subject to withholding taxes. - (4) The aggregate number of Common Shares to be delivered upon the exercise of all options granted under the Stock Option Plan shall not exceed 5% of the issued and outstanding Common Shares at the time of granting options (on a non-diluted basis). - (5) Percentages are rounded to the nearest decimal.